|

 cocaine, and received three consecutive five year sentences.
 The court ruled that it

-We deem it proper to add that the sentence of fifteen years imposed upon respondent
+was legal to treat all three offenses as separate offenses for sentencing but stated: We deem it proper to add that the sentence of fifteen years imposed upon respondent

 seems extremely harsh.
 Circumstances not disclosed by the record may justify it, but only